ojcaceres/Analisis-sentimiento-noticias-bogot-/README.en.md

 ## Contributions

 Contributions are welcome.
 Please open an **Issue** or a **Pull Request** with your suggestions, fixes, or improvements.
-Before contributing, review the project’s internal guidelines and ensure your contributions align with the overall objectives.
+Before contributing, review the project’s internal guidelines and ensure your contributions align with the general objective.

 ## License